mblackgeo/flask-cognito-lib/README.md

 A Flask extension that supports protecting routes with AWS Cognito following [OAuth 2.1 best practices](https://oauth.net/2.1/).
 That means the full authorization code flow, including Proof Key for Code Exchange (RFC 7636) to prevent Cross Site Request Forgery (CSRF), along with secure storage of access tokens in HTTP only cookies (to prevent Cross Site Scripting attacks), and additional `nonce` validation (if using ID tokens) to prevent replay attacks.

+Optionally, OAuth refresh flow can be enabled, with the refresh token stored in a HTTP-only cookie with optional Fernet symmetrical encryption using Flask's `SECRET_KEY` (encryption is enabled by default).

 **Documentation**: [https://mblackgeo.github.io/flask-cognito-lib](https://mblackgeo.github.io/flask-cognito-lib)

 **Source Code**: [https://github.com/mblackgeo/flask-cognito-lib](https://github.com/mblackgeo/flask-cognito-lib)